DIAGNijmegen/rse-gcapi/docs/usage/archive/create_archive_items.md

 If you are working on a challenge, you most likely need to upload cases to an archive on the platform.
-This can be done via the API and most easily using the convienence method: [Client.add_cases_to_archive][gcapi.client.Client.add_cases_to_archive]
+This can be done via the API and most easily using the convienence method: [Client.add_case_to_archive][gcapi.client.Client.add_case_to_archive], together with one or more [SocketValueSpec][gcapi.SocketValueSpec]s.

 First things first, we need to [get started](../../getting-started.md) and initiate the client: